lianghongzhuo/PointNetGPD/README.md

     python setup.py build_ext -i
     python setup.py develop
     ```
-    - If you use **ubuntu 18.04** and/or **conda environment**, you may encounter a compile error when install python-pcl, this is because conda has a higer version of vtk, here is a work around:
+    - If you use **ubuntu 18.04** and/or **conda environment**, you may encounter a compile error when install python-pcl, this is because conda has a higher version of vtk, here is a workaround:
         - `conda install vtk` or `pip install vtk`
         - Use my fork: https://github.com/lianghongzhuo/python-pcl.git
 5. Generate sdf file for each nontextured.obj file using SDFGen by running:
     ```bash
-    cd $HOME/code/PointNetGPD/dex-net/apps
+    cd $PointNetGPD_FOLDER/dex-net/apps
     python read_file_sdf.py
     ```
 6. Generate dataset by running the code:
     ```bash
-    cd $HOME/code/PointNetGPD/dex-net/apps
+    cd $PointNetGPD_FOLDER/dex-net/apps
     python generate-dataset-canny.py [prefix]
     ```
     where `[prefix]` is optional, it will add a prefix on the generated files.